jenkins-x/jx/README.md

     jx edit env staging

-You can change namespaces in the same way via
+You can switch namespaces in the same way via

     jx ns

+or

+    jx ns awesome-staging

 ### Tail logs